marianonj/LedMusicDecomposer/README.md

 # LedMusicDecomposer
-A python and c++ script that uses FASTLED, Spleeter, and Librosa to decompose songs and send instrument timings to LED strips.
+A python and c++ program that uses FASTLED, Spleeter, and Librosa to decompose songs and send instrument timings to LED strips.